ajh1143/ajh1143.github.io/_posts/2017-11-2-MacLearn.md

 If you're like me, you want the biggest bang for your code buck.
 In that case, you'll want to use a feature called `scatter_matrix(your_dataset)`

-We'll need to invoke pandas again, and form our request as `pd.scatter_matrix(your_dataset)` Hang on, because this is where things get fun!
-We get to spot correlations between our columnar categories.
+We'll need to invoke pandas again, and form our request as `pd.scatter_matrix(your_dataset)`

+Hang on, because this is where things get exciting!
+We get to spot correlations between our columnar categories and see if our hunches have been correct.

 `#Correlation plots
 scatter_matrix(data)